-If you’ve ever tried to move or travel by flying with a pug, Boston terrier or other snub-nosed breed, you know these guys are up against far stricter restrictions than other pups.
+If you’ve ever tried to move or travel by flying with a pug, Boston terrier, French bulldog or other snub-nosed breeds, you know these guys are up against far stricter restrictions than other pups.
 It can be very frustrating!

 The reason for this is that brachycephalic (snub-nosed) breeds are far more susceptible to heat exhaustion and breathing abnormalities, which can be exacerbated by traveling if certain precautions aren’t taken.
-Last summer, United Airlines banned pugs, french bulldogs and more than 25 other breeds from flying with them, making options a lot more limited.
+In the summer of 2018, United Airlines banned pugs, french bulldogs, and more than 25 other breeds from flying with them, making options a lot more limited.
 Many more have seasonal restrictions around flying these breeds because of heat sensitivity.
+Now, with the spread of the coronavirus pandemic, travel for snub-nosed pets has gotten even more restricted as airlines are canceling their pet programs altogether.

 Since breed restrictions can change abruptly and are different for every airline, this blog post will be regularly updated with the latest on both domestic and international airline rules, as well as the airlines that are pug-friendly and allow other snub-nosed breeds.
 And here are our tips for flying and traveling safely with pugs and other snub-nosed dogs!